 check his link on Facebook: Study Abroad Seville

-- EDCS 440: Curriculum Implications of Multicultural Education
+- EDCS 440 (WI focus): Curriculum Implications of Multicultural Education

 Courses taken at the Universidad de Sevilla and International College of Seville will appear on UHM transcripts as UHM credits.